 After I did some research I found out of these models between the year 1950-51 there were only 16 built, name some of the most limited edition cars known today and tell them they are not so limited.
 The name itself depicted the specification of the car - A6 meant Alfieri (Maserati) and 6 Meant for 6 cylinders.
 If you don’t know who Alfieri Maserati was he was one of the founders of the Maserati Brothers.
 Back to the 16 - 9 were built by Pininfarina in the 2+2 fastback bodies, Frua built 4 convertibles and 1 coupé and Vignale built a coupe designed by Michelotti.

 Now you must be saying why did I say 3 in the world.
 This is because out of the 4 convertibles 3 got a body inspired from the A6/GCS Monofaro Racing cars.
 And it’s a masterpiece and my favourite part - the split windscreen.
-Yes, I believe a mark of beautiful classic convertibles should have a split windscreen.
-I am not going to speak about how beautiful I will let the pictures do the talking.
+Yes, I believe a mark of beautiful classic convertibles is a split windscreen.
+I am not going to speak about how beautiful the car is, I will let the pictures do the talking.

 Anyway what’s the history of this particular car at the auction.
 Let me tell you a short story.
 The car’s last registration was in 1954 at Rome, since then no one knew where it was.
 In 1997 it was found in California, and in that time the original 6 cylinder was removed and replaced with an American V8.
 So, one day a group of car collectors out of Europe were dining at a restaurant in Cali were talking about italian cars, their server said she owned a vintage italian car and stated it was a A6G/2000 Spyder by Frua and all the collectors at the table fell silent.
 They went to see the car and tried to buy it on the spot.
 But due to some legal stuff it could not have been done.
 Turns out the table’s Server’s father used to race the car and was doing so for 25 years.